kuj0210/IoT-Pet-Home-System/README.md

 ## **Features**
- - Usage through Messenger
+ - Usage through Messenger.
- - Raspberry Pi with chat-bot based System
+ - Raspberry Pi with chat-bot based System.
- - Using communication with flask server
+ - Using communication with chat-bot server(based on flask).
- - Using 2 flask servers.(Main Server(in aws), PiServer(in raspberryPi))
- - You can check the status of your pet with PiCamera
+ - You can check the status of your pet with PiCamera.
  - You can manage meal for your pet(s).